 If your employer has set up accommodations that would allow you to return to work, but you don't return, you can be fired.

-In other words, despite the best efforts of your employer to accommodate you, if you still can't do the job, you can be fired.
+If, despite the best efforts of your employer to accommodate you, you still can't do the job, you can be fired.
 Read more about the accommodations process in the workplace.

 You can request unpaid leave as an accommodation for your disability, but keep in mind that it has to be reasonable and not cause undue hardship to the company.

 Generally, your employer has to allow you to take unpaid leave if you're expected to return in a reasonable amount of time and to be able to do the job when you return (with further accommodations, if necessary).
 For instance, your employer may be able to claim undue hardship if:

 Here's a good rule of thumb: If the cost or other consequences of allowing you to take additional leave (while saving your position for you) threatens the company's financial stability, your employer will probably be allowed to fire you.
 For further discussion on this, see Nolo's article on getting time off work as a reasonable accommodation.

 If you were let go while on disability leave—FMLA or not—speak to a disability or employment lawyer.
 You may have a claim for wrongful termination against your employer under the FMLA or ADA.
 Before you sue your employer, you'll need to file a complaint with the Equal Employment Opportunity Commission (EEOC).

 If you're considering suing your employer for wrongful termination, consider talking to an experienced employment lawyer.
 A lawyer can help you negotiate with your employer or file an administrative complaint with the EEOC.